 - retrofitting the iconic Story Bridge with LED lighting and completing LED lighting upgrades at a range of other Council facilities

 - installing more than two megawatts of solar power systems on Council buildings, including the Brisbane Powerhouse, a former coal-fired power station now operating as a multi-arts venue

 - including electric vehicles in our passenger fleet

 - trialling the use of biofuels, hybrid electric and smart transmission technology in public transport

 - providing eco-driving training for Council bus operators.

-In addition, we have purchased more than 860,000 megawatt hours of electricity from renewable energy sources since 2003, when we first started purchasing renewable energy to power City Hall.
-Since 2007, we have also purchased more than one million carbon offsets to negate the emissions associated with our fuel use and air travel.
+In addition, we have purchased more than 970,000 megawatt hours of electricity from renewable energy sources since 2003, when we first started purchasing renewable energy to power City Hall.
+Since 2007, we have also purchased more than 2.8 million carbon offsets to negate the emissions associated with our operations.

 What Council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability